potato-up/odin-recipes/README.md

 This is a basic recipe website containing:
 1. Main index page with links to recipes

 Skills required (* indicates optional for assignment.
-Full details at the end of page):
+Full details at end of page):
 1. Basic Git:
     - Create a repository
     - Locate and share SSH key